dapanda1/weirdhouse/README.md

 ---
 This script is incredibly rough and hacked together from other scripts I have.
 It also doesn't buy, eat/drink, equip, or set your gear.
 Those need to be done here:

 To run the script just enter `weirdhouse X` where X is the number of adventures you want to spend.
-If you have already ran this script and are on a new ascension you need to enter this command before running the script:
+If you have already ran this script AND have used an "Agent Mauve", you need to enter this command before running the script:

 `ash set_property("currentweirdkill", 0);`